Sisi000/project3/README.md

 # InceptionU Project 3 - Smart Glasses AI and ML Ecommerce Application

-This is the final project for our InceptionU cohert 8 course taken in 2022.
+This is the final project for our InceptionU cohort 8 course taken in 2022.

 This project was a pitch from Wink, an optician software development company.
 The pitch was to create an application that could recommend products based on their customers.